 - How will I get there?
 By car?
 By plane?
 By boat?
 By train?
 Keep your budget in mind.

 - Where will I stay?
-Will I be camping, staying with family or friends, staying at a hotel?
+Will I be camping, staying with family or friends, or staying at a hotel?
 If not with someone I know, what type of accommodation is preferable?
 Will I be staying at different places or just in one place?
 Think of different scenarios, keeping in mind the different things you want to do or see at the destination.

 - What attractions and sites do I want to see?
 Make a list of all the attractions you want to visit at your destination.
-Look out for special deals or family discount, where applicable.
+Look out for special deals or family discounts, where applicable.

 - What will I eat?
 If you’re booked into an all-inclusive resort or maybe a cruise ship, you don’t have to worry about food.
 If you go on a self-catering vacation, plan a few meals in advance.
 Or if you are visiting another country, make a list of foods you want to try.